Elmira Jackals: Ownership issues (2012–2017)

 Pat Bingham was then hired as head coach for the 2011–12 season.
-On February 21, 2012, the Jackals season was threatened after the Arena owner failed to pay $136,234 in taxes for three years and being hit with a foreclosure order by Chemung County.
-The Jackals continued to play not knowing if or when they would be locked out by the County.
+On February 21, 2012, the Jackals season was threatened after the arena owner failed to pay $136,234 in taxes for three years and being hit with a foreclosure order by Chemung County.
+The Jackals continued to play not knowing if or when they would be locked out by the county.
 Jackals and First Arena's general manager, Robbie Nichols, and assistant general manager, Don Lewis, were fired in January 2012 and replaced by Matt Hufnagel.
-The operator of First Arena filed two lawsuits, one against Nichols and Lewis and the other against Chemung County, the County Executive, County Treasurer and Southern Tier Economic Development.
+The operator of First Arena filed two lawsuits, one against Nichols and Lewis and the other against Chemung County, the county executive, county treasurer and Southern Tier Economic Development.
 This statement by the owner's lawyers was released: "The truth will come out.
 Fact of the matter is the money was here to pay the taxes.
 And the fact is Robbie Nichols told the Afrs it was paid."
-Afr, the Jackals and First Arena owner requested that the Legislature hold off their vote until June 30, 2012, to continue the foreclosure proceedings.
+Afr, the Jackals and First Arena owner, requested that the legislature hold off their vote until June 30, 2012, to continue the foreclosure proceedings.
 On the ice, the Jackals had their best ECHL season and Bingham led the Jackals to a 45–22–5 record and captured the Eastern Conference regular season title.
 The Jackals advanced to the 2012 Kelly Cup playoffs for their fifth straight season, falling in the second round to the Florida Everblades in five games.

-On May 30, 2012, the County entered into a Memorandum of Understanding with Elmira Downtown Arena and Southern Tier Economic Development to allow Elmira Downtown Arena to continue operating the First Arena for the 2012–13 season.
-The Legislature ratified the agreement on July 9, 2012.
-On July 24, 2012, the County announced that First Arena would be sold to local businessman Tom Freeman, at the completion of the 2012–13 season.
-On September 8, 2012, Jackals head coach Pat Bingham resigned one month before the season started.
+On May 30, 2012, the county entered into a memorandum of understanding with Elmira Downtown Arena and Southern Tier Economic Development to allow Elmira Downtown Arena to continue operating the First Arena for the 2012–13 season.
+The legislature ratified the agreement on July 9, 2012.
+On July 24, 2012, the county announced that First Arena would be sold to local businessman Tom Freeman, at the completion of the 2012–13 season.
+On September 8, 2012, Jackals head coach Bingham resigned one month before the season started.
 The Jackals were able to find a quick replacement by announcing Dwight Mullens as the team's new coach.

 On April 10, 2013, the Jackals held a press conference to name Tom Freeman and Nathan Cook the new owners of the First Arena and the Jackals.
 Now under the new ownership, the Jackals completed the 2013–14 season with a 24–40–3–5 record and third place in the Atlantic Division but missed the playoffs for the first time since joining the ECHL in 2007.